kenglwo/sa-assignment2/Assignment2_FAQ.md

 `Ochiai` computes suspicious score for each statement.
 It is possible that multiple statements receive the same score.
 To break this tie, we require you to compute the ranking for each statement based on the suspicious score, [as mentioned in Task 2](https://github.com/CastleLab/COMP5111-assignment-Student-Version/tree/assignment2#ranking-of-suspicious-statements).

-For example, if a faulty statement is ranked nth together with m other statement, the rank of the faulty statement will take the median of these (m+1) statements, i.e., (2n+m)/2.
+For example, if a faulty statement is ranked nth together with m other statement, the rank of the faulty statement will be adjusted to (2n+m)/2.